DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 {{% note %}}

+### Role of Envelope Generators

+- **Functionality**
-In a synthesizer, an envelope generator allows the amplifier both to determine the maximum amplitude of the sound and to shape the amplitude over the course of a note.
+  - Envelope generators in synthesizers allow the amplifier to both set the maximum amplitude and shape the amplitude over the duration of a note.

-ADSR - attack time, decay time, sustain level, release time
+### ADSR Parameters

+- **Attack Time**
-- attack - the time it takes for the amplitude to reach its maximum value.
+  - The duration it takes for the sound's amplitude to reach its maximum value.

+- **Decay Time**
-- decay - the time it takes for the amplitude to reach its sustain level.
+  - The time needed for the amplitude to drop to the sustain level.

+- **Sustain Level**
-- sustain - the level of amplitude that the envelope will hold after the decay phase.
+  - The amplitude level that is maintained after the decay phase.
-  - this last as long as the note is held.
+  - This level is held as long as the note is sustained.

+- **Release Time**
+  - Triggered by a 'note-off' message.
-- release - after a note off message - the time it takes for the amplitude to reach its minimum value.
+  - The duration it takes for the amplitude to drop to its minimum value.

 {{%/ note %}}

 ---